 A variety of international education programs are available through the University of Dayton, including: summer, semester and full-year study abroad programs; the Semester Abroad and Intercultural Leadership (SAIL) program's international service opportunities and work experiences; and intercultural programming.

 Summer Faculty-Led Study Abroad Programs - Interdisciplinary

 Summer Faculty-Led Study Abroad Programs, offered through the CIP, are a unique study and travel experience.
 Students choose from a variety of sites during the months of May, June and July, and spend approximately three to five weeks at each program site.
 While abroad, students select courses from a variety of disciplines and use on-site resources to guide and enhance their learning experience.
 Typically, courses are taught by University of Dayton professors.
 By choosing to study at two different sites for a total of 6-10 weeks, students can earn up to a full semester of credits.
-Past sites have included Athens, Dublin, Florence, London, Madrid, Paris, Rome and Shanghai.
+Past sites have included Argentina, Ireland, Italy, Spain and the United Kingdom.

 Summer Faculty-Led Study Abroad Programs - Disciplinary

 Students may also participate in a Summer Faculty-Led Study Abroad Program to focus on a particular area of study.
 These programs are offered on a regular basis.
 Past summer options included programs in business, teacher education, engineering, communication and psychology.
 Past sites have included Chile, France, Germany and Peru.

 Language majors or minors can develop their spoken and written foreign language skills through summer language immersion programs.
 Students can improve their foreign language skills while integrating personal experiences and discoveries with material discussed in class lectures.
 University of Dayton professors design the courses to incorporate contemporary use of the language and explore the culture, government and history of the city and nation in which they are teaching.